jcsalomon/CrookJ-PeterPan/README.md

 There have been very few recordings of this music.

 In 1929 the J.H.
-Squire Celeste Octet recorded “selections”, released by Columbia Gramophone as a two-disc set, catalog number 9768.
+Squire Celeste Octet recorded “selections”, released by Columbia Gramophone as a two-sided 12″ 78 RPM disk, catalog number 9768.
 In 1940,
 in the second year of the London Blitz preventing performances of the play, there was something of a cast recording made,